Kamdzy/ca.mover.tuning/README.md

 If an error occurs in copying a file, the partial file, if present, is deleted and the operation continues on to the next file.

 ## Changelog
+- 2025.09.06
+    - new: Implemented disk priority mapping, allowing the user to choose the preferred disk to which the files will move to based on their path

 - 2025.08.05
     - new: Updated unraid mover code from original mover for "mover start -e" command. **_(masterwishx)_**
     - fix: Enhanced folder cleanup logic to prevent errors by checking folder existence before removal.